binarystash/bare/README.md

 # Barebone Wordpress Theme

 Barebone is a theme for building Wordpress themes.
-Because of its minimal footprint, you can focus on your coding your design without reading complex documentation.
+Because of its minimal footprint, you can focus on coding your design without reading complex documentation.

 ## Features